vicsz/dzido-site/README.md

 3. Commit and push your changes to the master branch.

 Please ensure that your changes are compatible with the existing code and do not introduce any security vulnerabilities or performance issues.

+## Scratchpad Directory

+The `scratchpad` directory located in the root of the repository contains random images and work-in-progress assets to be used in the website.
+The image files in this directory are in the PXD format, which requires the macOS Pixelmator tool for editing.
+Pixelmator is a powerful, full-featured image editor designed for macOS users.
+You can download Pixelmator from the Mac App Store or visit the official website at https://www.pixelmator.com/mac/ for more information.